Workday/prism-python/README.md

-When multiple configurations are available, i.e., specified on the command line and as environment variables, and in a configuration file the first instance of an option is used, i.e., command line used before environment variables and environment variables are used before configuration file values.
+When multiple configurations are available, i.e., specified on the command line and as environment variables, and in a configuration file the first instance of an option is used, e.g., command line used before environment variables and environment variables are used before configuration file values.

 The following configuration options should be available: